OverCatX/ku-market/docs/USER_GUIDE.md

    - Phone number (10 digits, starting with 0)
 3. Click "Sign Up"
 4. Login with your credentials

+**Option B: Google Login**

+1. Go to `/login`
+2. Click "Continue with Google" button
+3. Select your Google account
+4. **Important:** Only `@ku.th` email addresses are accepted
+5. If your account doesn't exist, it will be created automatically
+6. You'll be logged in immediately

+**Note:** If you use a non-`@ku.th` email with Google login, you'll see an error message asking you to use your KU email address.

 ### Forgot Password